PyCQA/flake8-pyi/ERRORCODES.md

 | Y056 | Do not call methods such as `.append()`, `.extend()` or `.remove()` on `__all__`.
 Different type checkers have varying levels of support for calling these methods on `__all__`.
 Use `+=` instead, which is known to be supported by all major type checkers.
 | Y057 | Do not use `typing.ByteString` or `collections.abc.ByteString`.
 These types have unclear semantics, and are deprecated; use  `typing_extensions.Buffer` or a union such as `bytes \| bytearray \| memoryview` instead.
 See [PEP 688](https://peps.python.org/pep-0688/) for more details.

 The following error codes are also provided, but are disabled by default due to the risk of false-positive errors.
-To enable these error codes, use
+To enable these error codes, use `--extend-select={code1,code2,...}` on the command line or in your flake8 configuration file.

-`--extend-select={code1,code2,...}` on the command line or in your flake8 configuration file:
+Note that `--extend-select` **will not work** if you have `--select` specified on the command line or in your configuration file.
+We recommend only using `--extend-select`, never `--select`.

 | Code | Description
 |------|------------